HearstAT/docker-alpinehubot/README.md

 Mount the config directory to manage credentials/settings outside of container
 - /opt/hubot/config

-Mount the scripts directory for script storage/easy addition
+Mount the external-scripts for control
-- /opt/hubot/scripts
+- /opt/hubot/external-scripts.json

 # Usage
 You have a few options in how to utilize this container